-Preference will be given to students who have taken or are currently enrolled in Business Entity Fundamentals.
-Fluency in relevant languages other than English (particularly Spanish, Portuguese and Cantonese) is preferred.
-Prior experience is welcome in community organizing, nonprofits, small business, social enterprise, real estate, urban planning, and tax.
+Preference may be given to students fluent in relevant languages other than English (particularly Spanish, Portuguese, Haitian Creole, and Cantonese).
+Diverse student backgrounds and experiences are welcome, including experience in community organizing, nonprofits, small business, social enterprise, urban planning, and tax.

 If you have any questions, please contact Professor Carlos Teuscher at [email protected].